-I have respect for the IPCC scientists and their peer-reviewed papers in quality journals
+I have respect for the IPCC scientists work in quality journals

-- But I have NO respect for the IPCC's UN overlords and the IPCC process. - By choosing members with a "range of views" and then insisting on 100% agreement to all wordings, they gave vetopower to the small minority of industry-sponsored "scientists", together with the political representatives, thus insuring only the most bland and unthreatening pronouncements. - I've come to believe that while most IPCC scientists wanted the opportunity to influence policy-makers through educating them on the science, in fact the U.N's IPCC controlled by the most powerful carbon emitters and pro-economic growth countries on Earth instead appears to be a mechanism to actually muzzle the science.
+- I have little respect, however, for the U.N. overlords who censor and manipulate the official document releases from the scientists. - By choosing members with a "range of views" and then insisting on 100% agreement to all publications, they insure veto-power to the small minority of industry-sponsored "scientists", and the IPCC political representatives, thus biasing towards bland and unthreatening pronouncements.

+The IPCC: Sold to Scientists as a Means for Scientists to Influence Policy...

+...but in operation (and design?), by encapsulating the scientists within the UN mandated rules for "consensus" with policy overlords (the UN is dominated by the most powerful carbon emitters and pro-economic growth countries on Earth), the IPCC acts as a mechanism to instead muzzle and neuter the science.